All Episodes

 Yeah, I just wanted to make the comment.

-And I want to know how can we go on missions into these countries bringing Christ for food, but we can't go on missions to save these people from Muslims who have came down and attacked.
+I mean, I want to know how can we go on missions into these countries bringing Christ for food, but we can't go on missions to save these people from Muslims who have came down and attacked.

-You know, we want to talk about, you know, the media, you know, we don't hear about anything that goes on in these African countries at all.
+You know, we don't hear about anything that goes on in these African countries at all.

 Well, there are two separate things.

-First of all, Jermaine, when you're talking about uh spreading the gospel, you're talking about something that is personal, that is religious, that has nothing to do with politics.
+First of all, Jermaine, when you're talking about spreading the gospel, you're talking about something that is personal, that is religious, that has nothing to do with politics.

 Possibly.

-Uh it's a saving of souls.
+It's a saving of souls.

 Possibly.

-And you know we've been in this business for quite a long time.
+And you know, we've been in this business for quite a long time.

 Are we doing it everywhere?

-No, and I and I and I gotta tell you, if we started doing it everywhere in Africa, there's a civil war in the Congo.
+And I've got to tell you, if we started doing it everywhere in Africa, there's a civil war in the Congo.

 The same thing is going on between Ethiopia and Somalia.